Mastermindzh/rickvanlieshout.com/content/pages/legal/cookies/index.md

 ---

 A cookie is a small text file that a website saves on the client computer (your computer) to make the website function better.
+Note that these files can be stored as actual "cookies" or as "local/session storage".<br />
+I will be using Cookie to refer to both in the rest of this article

 Some examples of what cookies are used for:

-- Remembering what language the website should be in
+- Remembering what language/theme the website should be in
 - Storing your cart when shopping online
 - Keeping you logged in